 I was ticking through possibilities.
 I was tempted to do something chocolate, but my brother-in-law can’t eat chocolate and I wanted to have a chance at every possible vote.

-I contemplated pecan pie, but my husband won’t eat nuts so I had the same issues with that.
+I contemplated caramel pecan pie, but my husband won’t eat nuts so I had the same issues with that.
 Taking into account everyone’s taste preferences can be exhausting!

 I had my pie choices narrowed down to a few when my husband threw out that I should make peach rhubarb.
 He is a big fan of rhubarb and he thought peach rhubarb would be a combination that nobody had tasted before and would very likely be the only one like it in the competition.

 I was intrigued, but MiMi never baked with or bought rhubarb when I was growing up so it’s not an ingredient I am super familiar with.
-My mother-in-law did share her rhubarb crunch recipe that she got from her mother-in-law.
+My mother-in-law did share her rhubarb cobbler recipe that she got from her mother-in-law.

 It was one of my husband’s favorite desserts growing up, so I was happy to get the recipe and make it for him a couple of times since.
 That recipe is super delicious, so it did open my mind to the idea of using the strange vegetable.

 I also experimented with making some rhubarb sauce after tasting some on animal crackers.
-I mixed in apples, honey and strawberries for a naturally sweet strawberry rhubarb sauce that was perfect eaten with a spoon or on dipped animal crackers.
+I mixed in apples, honey and strawberries for a naturally sweet strawberry rhubarb applesauce that was perfect eaten with a spoon or on dipped animal crackers.

 So I did have a little rhubarb experience under my belt, but not enough to whip up a recipe on the fly and I didn’t have much time to experiment with extra pies.
 (Plus I didn’t want to show my hand to the competitors which disqualified most of my usual suspects that help me taste test all of my new recipes!)

 Of course by the time that all got done and I was ready to make another pie, rhubarb season and come and gone and I had not been smart enough to freeze any.
 So here we find ourselves a year later and still no pie.